Today's Delight

 (7) Use an immersion hand blender or a potato ricer to puree the kabocha squash.
 Or you can use a kitchen utensil to mash the squash but that would take some time and not a smooth creamy soup.

-Use immersion hand blender to puree kabocha soup.
+Two images showing an immersion hand blender to puree the kabocha soup.

 (8) Taste and season with salt if needed.
 The red curry paste is quite salty so taste before adding salt.